-- cygwin-apps-cvs: a list which receives log messages for every GIT and CVS commit in the 'cygwin-apps' repository.
+- cygwin-apps-cvs: a list which receives log messages for every Git and (back in the days) CVS commit in the 'cygwin-apps' repository.
 If you don't know what this means then you probably shouldn't subscribe.
 Messages consist of a log message and pointers to diffs of the changes.

 - cygwin-talk: a chatter list for discussing things that are tangentially related to Cygwin.
 This list is intended to be funny but not terribly helpful.
 Do not send technical questions about Cygwin here.
 Responses to technical questions in this list are not guaranteed to be serious or definitive, probably the opposite.
 No profanity, no commercial posts, and minimal flaming, please.

 Clicking on any of the above mailing list links will take you to the mailing list archives.

 Mail sent to email@example.com will go to the list.

 You can subscribe to or unsubscribe from any of the above lists by sending a blank (no subject, no body) email to firstname.lastname@example.org or email@example.com respectively.